icy/git_xy/README.md

   here https://github.com/apenwarr/git-subtree.

-Looked like `git submodule` requires you to understand C programming language, while `git submodule` is kind of Python which hides pointers from your laptop:D
+Looked like `git submodule` requires you to understand C programming language, while `git subtree` is kind of Python which hides pointers from your laptop:D

 ### Meta-repository